-Friendly ghosts haunt Swedish royal palace, queen says
+Friendly Ghosts Haunt Swedish Royal Palace, Queen Says

+King Carl XVI Gustaf and Queen Silvia of Sweden, left, arrive at the King's House in Lund, Sweden, Oct.
+31, 2016.
 Queen Silvia says one of the Swedish royal family's palaces is haunted - but the phantoms are "pretty friendly."
-"There are ghosts, many," Silvia says of the Drottningholm Palace in a documentary to be aired Thursday on public television channel SVT.

 Comments